007myala/nagataShachu/README.md

 ## Build Status

+Aug - 01 - 2020
+- Removed the broken codes and fixed the array indexes that were not right.
+Correct code is in the videoW folder.
+Other video folders work with either just one video or two at most using the hiro and kanji markers.

 Jul - 30 - 2020
 - Got the video working and able to count the number of videos playing then mute the rest of the videos to handle playing multiple markers at a time

 Jul - 21 - 2020
 - Got the video working and testing with multiple markers - using presets "hiro" and "kanji"